crs4/aqlbetter/README.md

 ```
 Open a browser tab to localhost:4201, fill the credentials and click "Start querying data".

+## Acknowledgments
+This work has been partially funded by the “Total Patient Management” (ToPMa) project (grant by the Sardinian Regional Authority, grant number RC_CRP_077).

 # ORIGINAL README FROM BETTER FOLLOWS

 # Better UI components